 - All MMCs are required to take Theory I and II (UN2318–19) and Theory III and IV (UN3222–23).

-- An entrance exam will be given on the first day of class in all sections of Theory I. A grade of B- (80%) or better places a student into Theory I. A grade of C+ or lower places the student in Fundamentals of Western Music.
+- An entrance exam will be given on the first day of class in all sections of Theory I. Failure to place into Music Theory I generally results in a recommendation to take Fundamentals of Music (UN 1002).